Shohimardon

 The Uzbek poet Hamza Hakimzade Niyazi lived and worked in Shohimardon until he was stoned to death there in 1929.

 Geography

 Shohimardon is an exclave of Uzbekistan, surrounded by Kyrgyzstan's Batken region, Kadamjay district, in Eastern Central Asia.
 Its mountainous topography, with no substantial naturally flat ground, is part of the Alay mountains range.

 It is one of 4 exclaves of Uzbekistan located in Kyrgyzstan, including Sokh, Chon-Qora (Qalacha), and Jani-Ayil.
-And the largest one with the area of 90 km2 (35 sq mi) after Sokh 325 km2 (125 sq mi).
+And the second largest one with the area of 90 km2 (35 sq mi) after Sokh 325 km2 (125 sq mi).